supergrace99/BookRecommenderSystem/README.md

   <p align='center'>
   <img width=390 heigh=390 src="https://github.com/supergrace99/BookRecommenderSystem/blob/main/Images/Image%205.png?raw=true">
 </p>
 <p align='justify'> Through parameter tuning, I was able to further improve the model such that it was better than the baseline model by 4% from the initial 3% prior to parameter tuning.
-A 1% increase